piepdx/pie-cookbook/drafts/working-draft-tactical.md

 ## So which is it?
 Both.

+Unfortunately, there is no easy answer.
+It's a balance of both types of engagement.

-At PIE, we believe that each model has its pros and cons, which is why we have always opted to run a hybrid model.
+Why?
+Well, in our experience, we've learned that each model has its pros and cons.
+That is why we have always opted to run a hybrid model.
 Most accelerators try to do the same.
-In my mentoring experience, however, more programs seem to lean more heavily on speed dating than matchmaking.

 # How to activate mentors